slint-ui/slint/docs/install_qt.md

 You can just download and install the latest version of Qt from https://www.qt.io/download-qt-installer or any other sources

-Then simply make sure that `qmake` executable is in the `PATH` when you build SixtyFPS.
+Then simply make sure that `qmake` executable is in the `PATH` when you build Slint.
 The executable is typically located in the `bin` sub-directory of a Qt installation that was produced by the Qt installer.
 Alternatively, you can set the `QMAKE` environment variable to point to the `qmake` executable.
 (more info: <https://docs.rs/qttypes/*/qttypes/#finding-qt> )